McMorri/Geosoftware_II/webapp/docs/InstallationGuide.md

 9. Install Bower

-  The package manager can be installed by the following command sudo npm install -g bower
+  The package manager can be installed by the following command:

+      sudo npm install -g bower

+10.

-10. To install the necessary dependencies run the following commands in the project directory sudo npm install sudo bower install
+  To install the necessary dependencies run the following commands in the project directory:

+      sudo npm install

+      sudo bower install

 11. YAY, you successfully installed all the necessary software.
 There are two steps left before you have a completely running publication platform.